 The regional focus of German reconstruction work is northern Afghanistan.
 In addition, national programmes initiated by the Afghan Government are being supported in key sectors across Afghanistan, as well as projects in other parts of the country and especially in Kabul.

-According to United Nations (UNOCHA) surveys, around 12 million people in Afghanistan currently require humanitarian assistance.
-Funding totalling 437 million US dollars per year are needed for this purpose.
-In 2017, the German Government funded humanitarian relief measures in Afghanistan to the tune of around 21.3 million euros.
+According to United Nations (UNOCHA) surveys, around 6.3 million people in Afghanistan currently require humanitarian assistance.
+Funding totalling 612 million US dollars will be needed in 2019 for this purpose.
+In 2018, the German Government funded humanitarian relief measures in Afghanistan to the tune of around 19.3 million euros.
 The focus was on help for internally displaced persons and refugees, humanitarian disaster prevention, humanitarian mine action as well as assistance for landmine victims.

 Supporting the Afghan police force